leynos/lag-complexity/docs/adr-depth-classifier-onnx.md

 ### Graph notes

 - Opset: 17.
-- Graph includes tokenization-independent components only; tokenization performed in Rust using a deterministic vocabulary (e.g., `tokenizers`).
+- Graph keeps tokenization-independent components only.
+Rust performs the tokenization with a deterministic `tokenizers` vocabulary so every environment receives identical inputs.
 - Optional calibration added as `Mul`/`Add` after the ordinal expectation;
   otherwise applied in Rust before Sigma.